|Background artwork by Tenement01. Text by Christina Moore.|

 Murphy tapped his badge again.
 “Murphy to transporter room.
 Three to beam up.”

 Once the three had gone, those standing around Koenig drew closer.
 “What’ll we do about the terraforming project, John?” asked Victor, speaking up for the first time.
 “How will we start on the rest of the moon with Messenger gone?
-We were not to begin phase three tomorrow?”
+Were we not to begin phase three tomorrow?”

 “We were,” Koenig replied, and turned to Cate Ross.
 “Commander?”